icecr4ck/re-dojo/content/post/2018-10-28-Mars-analytica.md

-I went to Mars with Ida
+I went to Mars with IDA
 =======================

 ## A little bit of context